lucie-on-github/Lucie-Docs/docs/auto-reactions.md

 ### /autoreaction remove
-Remove an autoreaction from a channel.
+Remove an auto-reaction from a channel.

 <details><summary>Options</summary>